ataylor89/rsa/README.md

 ## Design

 The project is organized into many modules.
+A module is a Python file.

 We describe each module in detail below.